 The Three-Way Color Corrector effect has a long list of controls, and if too many of these controls are new concepts to your students, they are likely to be overloaded with information.
+The challenge is not that any single topic is particularly hard to understand.
+Rather, there are just so many topics your students may need a break to assimilate new information part way through the lesson.

 You'll need to assess the class on a case-by-case basis, but consider introducing the most important parts of the effect controls and then switching to showing your students how to experiment with the controls and judge the results for themselves.